 - Personal details – including your contact details (such as your name, address, phone number, and email address) and demographic data (such as your gender, age, language, nationality, professional details).

-- Agreement & transaction data – such as information about your agreements, orders, purchases, payments and invoices; and your other transactions with us such as service requests and messaging with our customer service.
+- Agreement and transaction data – such as information about your agreements, orders, purchases, payments and invoices; and your other transactions with us such as service requests and messaging with our customer service.

-- Payment & credit data – such as payment card information and bank account information that are needed for purchases or creditworthiness.
+- Payment and credit data – such as payment card information and bank account information that are needed for purchases or creditworthiness.